-If you think Japanese pepper is just that spicy powder your sushi chef sprinkles on your tuna tartare, it’s time to rethink.
-Known locally as sansho or yuzu pepper, this citrusy powerhouse has been spicing up dishes for centuries — and not just in Japan.
+If you think Japanese pepper is just that spicy powder your sushi chef sprinkles on tuna tartare, it's time to rethink.
+Known locally as sansho, this citrusy powerhouse has been spicing up dishes for centuries — and not just in Japan.
+Clarification: While sometimes confused with yuzu kosho (a citrus-chili condiment), true sansho comes from the dried berries of Japan's prickly ash tree.

 What Exactly Is Japanese Pepper Anyway?

-Contrary to its name, Japanese pepper (Zanthoxylum piperitum) isn’t related to black pepper or chili peppers.
-It's actually the dried berry of a prickly ash tree native to Japan and parts of Korea.
+Contrary to its name, Japanese pepper (Zanthoxylum piperitum) isn't related to black pepper or chili peppers.
+It's the dried berry of a native Japanese prickly ash tree with Korean variants.
 Its flavor?
-Imagine if lemon and Szechuan pepper had a delicious baby raised by a ninja.
+Imagine lemon and Szechuan pepper's offspring raised by culinary innovators — citrusy with a distinctive tingling sensation.

 Flavor Profile Breakdown